top of page

 Q: Why should I have my pet spayed or neutered?

-A: When funding is available, SNAP has two programs.
-Both are based on your physical address.
-Please call us at 575-524-9265 for more information.
+SNAP currently has two programs, based on your physical address.
+Please call us at 575-524-9265 for more information and to see if you qualify.

-A: Currently, the copay for a cat is $50, and a dog is $75.
+A: Currently, there is no copay for cat or dog services.
 Services covered include spay/neuter surgery (including in-heat, pregnant, and cryptorchid), anesthesia, and pain medications.
-Additional services such as vaccines or microchips are NOT covered.
+Additionally, rabies vaccines and microchips are also covered by this program for animals that are getting spay/neutered through our program ONLY.

 A: Currently, SNAP is able to issue vouchers for up to six pets in a household within a 12-month period.
 This number may vary, depending on funding.

-A: By spaying or neutering your pet, you are part of the solution to the pet overpopulation crisis.
-Every year, millions of healthy, adoptable dogs and cats are euthanized because there aren't enough homes for them.
+A: By spaying or neutering your pet, you are helping prevent major health problems for them later in life.
+You are also preventing unexpected and unwanted pregnancies in your and other pets.
+In addition, you are part of the solution to the pet overpopulation crisis.
 Thank you for being a responsible pet guardian!

 bottom of page